How to start a mobile mechanic business: a founder's guide

 Your first customers will likely find you online.
 Claim your free Google Business Profile and fill it out completely.
 Add your service area, hours, and photos of your van and work.
 This is often the first impression a potential customer will have of your business.

-A mistake many new mechanics make is to ignore online reviews.
-Encourage happy customers to leave a review.
-You should respond professionally to all feedback, good or bad.
+Encourage happy customers to leave a review, and respond professionally to all feedback, good or bad.
 This shows you care about customer service and builds trust with people who find you online.

 Use targeted outreach

-Once your online profile is active, you can try some direct outreach.
+Once your online profile is active, try some direct outreach.
 Leave professional business cards with local auto parts stores.
-You might also join local Facebook community groups and offer helpful advice on car maintenance questions to build a reputation as a local expert.
+Join local Facebook community groups and offer helpful advice on car maintenance questions to build a reputation as a local expert.

 As you market your services, track where every customer comes from.
 A simple question like, "How did you hear about us?" provides valuable data.
-Aim for a customer acquisition cost (CAC) under $100 per new client.
+Aim for a customer acquisition cost (CAC) under $100 per new client, which is a reasonable ceiling when a single repair averages $150 to $400 and repeat customers cost nothing to re-acquire.
 This helps you decide which marketing channels are worth your money.

 Here are 4 immediate steps to take: